 A doula’s role in an induction

 Doulas provide information and support, not judgment.
-We support all types of birth journeys, even on holidays!
-If you choose an induction, we will work with you to explore your options, outline your preferences, and prepare for a successful and positive birth experience.
-During labor, we will support you by setting the atmosphere, suggesting comfort measures, managing your wires as you move about, providing information and affirmation, and talking through your options and needs as labor progresses.
-We can help you feel not so alone during a vulnerable and unfamiliar process.
+I support all types of birth journeys, even on holidays!
+If you choose an induction, I will work with you to explore your options, outline your preferences, and prepare for a successful and positive birth experience.
+During labor, I will support you by setting the atmosphere, suggesting comfort measures, managing your wires as you move about, providing information and affirmation, and talking through your options and needs as labor progresses.
+I can help you feel not so alone during a vulnerable and unfamiliar process.
 No matter the type of birth, doulas can increase feelings of positivity and agency around the birth process — that’s evidence-based!

 Disclaimer: This post is in no way intended to provide medical advice or guidance on the induction of labor, as doulas are not medical professionals.
 Please always consult your healthcare provider while making any decisions about your pregnancy or baby.